sh-navid/OpenGaurd/README.md

 # OpenGaurd
-Its an Open **obfuscate helper** for android projects that use Kotlin, Java, JS, Python and C++.
-For extra layer of obfuscation you can use this service before your own obfuscation process.
+Its an open **obfuscator** or extra layer of **Obfuscation** for different programming languages.
+You can use this service before your own obfuscation layer.

-You can use this project to obfuscate a single language source code or an android project.

 ## Links
 - [OpenGaurd Wiki](https://github.com/sh-navid/OpenGaurd/wiki)